Nitrite can cause significant damage to aquatic inhabitants or even kill them.

 - Feed your fish once a day.

-Offering a meal once a day is a secure way to avoid overfeeding and leaving spoiling leftovers on the bottom of the tank.
+Offering a meal once a day is a secure way to avoid overfeeding and leaving spoiling leftovers at the bottom of the tank.

 You can eliminate overfeeding by getting an automatic feeder.